ValrynMilly/R20PLUS/README.md

 # R20PLUS - A QA Web App Python Project
-## An Intuitive online character sheet for Dungeons & Dragons 5th Edition!

 ### R20+ is a simple web-app where you can host all your character sheets from Dungeons & Dragons 5E.
 You can create, roll or edit your character without the need of pen and paper.
 This app was created in Python 3, Flask, Flask-Bootstrap, GCP SQL Instances & many others.
 The program is hosted on Google Cloud Platform & automated in Jenkins.